 pktmon start --etw -m real-time

-- In case you prefer to test a DoH server that is not in the official auto-promotion list, then you are required to register it.
+- In case, you prefer to test a DoH server that is not in the official auto-promotion list, then you are required to register it.
 First, do that manually from your computer by entering a command line.
 However, make sure to identify the IP address along with the DoH URI template for the server you wish to add.
 Once you are ready, run the following command –

 netsh dns add encryption server=<your-server’s-IP-address> dohtemplate=<your-server’s-DoH-URI-template>

-- Finally, you can also verify the template was applied to the well-known DoH server list through this command.
+- Finally, you can also verify that the template was applied to the well-known DoH server list through this command.
 It should eventually show you the template being used for a given IP address –

 netsh dns show encryption server=<your-server’s-IP-address>